 He furthered his research and clinical training at the Dana-Farber Cancer Institute and Harvard Medical School under the mentorship of internationally acclaimed leaders in breast cancer research Professors Eric Winer & Myles Brown, through fellowships from the Fulbright Foundation, National Health & Medical Research Council of Australia, and Royal Australasian College of Physicians.

 He was awarded the National Breast Cancer Foundation Practitioner Fellowship in 2014 and returned from Boston to Australia.
 In 2015, he was recruited to lead the Connie Johnson Breast Cancer Research Group at the Garvan Institute of Medical Research, and appointed as a Senior Staff Oncologist & Director of translational research at St Vincent’s Hospital and the Kinghorn Cancer Centre, where he oversees the breast cancer clinical trials portfolio.
 In 2017, he was awarded the inaugural National Breast Cancer Foundation Endowed Chair.

-He is an Associate Professor with the University of New South Wales, and has maintained strong links with the Dana-Farber Cancer Institute in Boston.
+He is a Professor with the University of New South Wales, and has maintained strong links with the Dana-Farber Cancer Institute in Boston.
 He is on the scientific advisory committee of the ANZ Breast Cancer Trialist Group, the peak Breast Cancer Trials Co-operative group in Australia, and a member of the American Association of Cancer Research and American Society of Clinical Oncologists.